BrianMcConway/Astral-Beard-Productions/README.md

 ## Typography and color scheme

-- The Kanit font from Google Fonts will be used
+- The Kanit font from Google Fonts will be used for this project.
+- The color schemes will include Greys #404040 #8C8C8C #404040 #262626 #BFBFBF from Adobe Color and black/white/grey contrasts between background and text to give a sleek look, and make the color of the images and project examples to pop.

 ## Wireframes

+- Add Balsamiq wireframe

 <!--## Testing